-We have a significant amount of intangible assets related to our acquisition of PCS499 recorded on our balance sheet which may lead to potentially significant impairment charges in the future.
+We have a significant amount of intangible assets related to our acquisition of PCS499 recorded on our balance sheet, which may lead to potentially significant impairment charges in the future.

 We review long-lived assets, including intangible assets, for impairment whenever events or changes in estimates and circumstances indicate that the related carrying amounts may not be recoverable based on the existence of certain triggering events.
 Intangible assets are also subject to an impairment assessment at least annually.
 The amount of identifiable intangible assets in our consolidated balance sheet is related to our acquisition of PCS499 and our right of use assets.
-At December 31, 2020, net intangible assets recorded on our consolidated balance sheet was \$8.8 million.
+At December 31, 2021, net intangible assets recorded on our consolidated balance sheet was \$8.1 million.
+Any impairment of our assets could have a negative impact on our stock price and ability to seek additional financing.